shamanec/ios-appium-docker/README.md

 ## Set up the project environment vars in the configuration file (Recommended)
 1. Execute **./service.sh control** and select option **4) Setup environment vars**
-2. Provide the requested data
+2. Provide the requested data:
  * Selenium Hub Host(if connecting to Selenium Grid)
  * Selenium Hub port(if connecting to Selenium Grid)
  * devices host IP address(if connecting to Selenium Grid)